deezombiedude612/oop-labs/docs/src/lab04.md

 navbar: true
 ---

-# Practical 04: Arrays
+# Practical 04: Arrays and ArrayLists

 Arrays allow for storing a series of values within one data structure.
-We will be working on implementing solutions that involve the use of arrays in this practical.
+We will be working on implementing solutions that involve the use of arrays and ArrayList data structures in this practical.

 ## Tasks